arcangeloC-137/deep_learning_techniques_for_visual_place_recognition/README.md

 ## Running the Experiments
 The work is composed by the following steps:
-1. Preliminary baseline experiments and dataset visualization.
+1. Preliminary baseline experiments and dataset visualization
 2. Data Augmentation for Night Domain robustness:
    - 'Smart' Data Augmentation
    - Synthetic Images creation
 3. Data Augmentation for Occlusions and Perspective Changes
 4. Ensembles
 5. Multi-scale Testing

-For the sake of simplicity we provide a complete guide to run the the whole experiments in the followinf file:
+For the sake of simplicity we provide a complete guide to run the the whole experiments in [deep_learning_techniques_for_visual_place_recognition.ipynb]().
-**deep_learning_techniques_for_visual_place_recognition.ipynb**.
 ---
 Contributors to this project are: Atadjanov Olloshukur, Frigiola Arcangelo, and Scoleri Maria Rosa.